loiacon/vessel/README.md

-Vessel is a open source shell script for managing PHP development environment and related softwares such as databases, cache, application server and dns configurations.
+Vessel is a open source shell script for managing PHP development environment and related softwares such as databases, cache, application server and dns configurations on OSX.

 ## Getting Started